Yeo Han-koo: Early life and education

+Career

+Early career

 Over the past 25 years, he worked in various government agencies since he passed the Korean state civil servant exam in 1992.
 Before promoted to President Moon's third trade minister, Yeo served as his secretary for New Southern and New Northern Policies at Office of the President.
 Yeo also served as the deputy trade minister after his predecessor Yoo Myung-hee was promoted to the country's first woman trade minister.

 Along with various trade related roles in the government, he worked at World Bank Group's International Finance Corporation as its senior investment officer from 2010 to 2014.